 What Medicines Are Available For Allergy Prevention?

 Both prescription and over-the-counter (OTC) medications are used for allergies.
-Common treatments include 1st and 2nd generation oral antihistamines, corticosteroid nasal sprays, decongestants, leukotriene antagonists, and immunotherapy.
+Common treatments include 1st and 2nd generation oral antihistamines, saline nasal rinses, corticosteroid nasal sprays, decongestants, leukotriene antagonists, and immunotherapy.

 Allergy Options: First Generation H1-Antihistamines